IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

-1. The device sends a resource request to the resource server, together with the access token.
-The access token may be a JWT token or a XUA SAML token.
+1. The Authorization Client actor sends a resource request to a Resource Server, together with the access token.
+The access token may be a JWT token or a XUA compliant SAML 2.0 Assertion.

-2. The resource service provider makes an access control decision based upon the user identity, access token, and resource requested.
+2. The Resource Server makes an access control decision based upon the user identity, access token, and resource requested.
 It may provide the resource, a subset of the resource, or reject the request.

-This transaction works in conjunction with some other HTTP RESTful transaction.
-It extends the other transaction by adding information to the HTTP request for that other HTTP RESTful transaction.
+TBD: This transaction works in conjunction with other HTTP RESTful transaction.
+It extends the transaction by adding information to the HTTP request for that HTTP RESTful transaction.

 ### 3.72.5 Trigger Events

-The client system needs to make an HTTP RESTful transaction to a Resource Server that performs access authorization.
+TBD: A client needs to make an HTTP RESTful transaction to a Resource Server that performs access authorization.
 The Authorization Client has already obtained the necessary access token, either by means of another IHE transaction or by some other means.

 ### 3.72.6 Message Semantics